dgkf/DataFramesMeta.jl/REWRITE_INTRO.md

 df |> @where(at => Number, x -> x .> 2)
 ```

-it is ambiguous whether rows are to be kept if all or any values are greater
+it is ambiguous whether rows are to be kept if *all* values are greater than 2,
-than 2.
-Taking inspiration from `dplyr`'s `filter_at` symantics, the `all_vars`
+or if *any* values are greater than 2.
+Taking inspiration from `dplyr`'s
-and `any_vars` functions are used to define this logic.
+`filter_at` symantics, the `all_vars` and `any_vars` functions are used to
+define this logic.

 ```R
 mtcars %>% filter_if(is.numeric, any_vars(. > 300))
 ```

-Given julia's more rigorous dispatch, we can instead define methods for `all`
+Given julia's richer dispatch mechanisms, we can instead define methods for `all`
 and `any` which accept an arbitrary number of functions and require that the
 condition is met for *all* or *any* of the records, allowing us to define
 quite involved selection criteria with fairly natural symantics.